Dedicated to communicating to grieving families the step by step legalities of a wrongful death claim.

-Attorney Kenneth Knabe is Knabe Law Firm Co., L.P.A.'s Wrongful Death lawyer.
-Ken has handled numerous Wrongful Death Claims for the families and next of kin of those killed by unsafe drivers.
-He lectures and publishes on tort (injury) law throughout Ohio, including Wrongful Death Claims.
-Ken is past president of the Cleveland Academy of Trial Lawyers (CATA) and peer-rated as an Ohio "Super Lawyer" with 35+ years of trial experience handling serious car crashes.
-If a family member is killed in a car accident caused by a careless driver, Ken will fight to achieve the full, fair and just compensation their family members richly deserve.
+Highly qualified attorney represents the families of those killed by unsafe drivers.
+Attorney Kenneth Knabe has represented many families for Wrongful Death Claims for those killed by unsafe drivers or conditions.
+He lectures and publishes on tort (injury) law to other lawyers throughout Ohio.
+Ken is former president of the Cleveland Academy of Trial Lawyers (CATA) and peer-rated as a a top 100 Ohio "Super Lawyer" with 37+ years of trial experience handling serious car or bike crashes.
+Ken will fight to achieve the full, fair and just compensation the family members richly deserve.
 He will personally handle the Wrongful Death Claim from start to finish and will advise you attentively along your path to justice.

 What if a family member is killed in a crash caused by a careless driver?